salesmiguelz/100-days-of-code/log.md

 **Today's Progress**: Created show method and fixed image not being deleted when a post is deleted.
 Starting to create an admin panel to manage users and categories.

+### Day 10: January 27, 2022.

+**Today's Progress**: Transformed the posts' form into a component so it can be a lot more flexible.